NCAR/climate-primer-water/doc/ch3_baselines.rst

 .. |Taking a snow core sample| image:: media/ch3/image_obs_popout_gaugeqpe21.jpg
    :width: 5.73611in
    :height: 4.27778in
-.. |Map of coop rain gauge locations in the US| image:: media/ch3/image_obs_popout_gaugeqpe19.gif
+.. |Map of coop rain gauge locations in the U.S.| image:: media/ch3/image_obs_popout_gaugeqpe19.gif
    :width: 6.5in
    :height: 4.34722in